chrom3DEpi/pTADS/README.md

  -d : Matrix data containing importance features

- -w : Defines the size of the sliding window .(example: -win 10 ,represent the 10 bins)
+ -w : Defines the size of the window .(example: -win 10 ,represent the 10 bins)

- -s  ：Defines the window slide distance.(example: -slide 1, represent the 1 bin)
+ -s  ：Defines the window sliding distance.(example: -slide 1, represent the 1 bin)

  -p： The smooth parameters of the curve are between 0 and 1